sarkariajazz1/SkolarD/docs/README.md

 - 🛡️ **Secure Login & User Data Protection**
   SHA-256 encrypted login ensures your information is always safe.

-- 🔄 **Dual Persistence System**
-  Robust database support with real SQLite and an in-memory fallback for testing.

 ---

 ## 🧩 Built for Real Users